 During Soviet times Vėlinės used to be persecuted, like every other religious holiday.
 Soviets especially tried to forbid people from lighting candles on the graves of non-Soviet historical figures.

 Nowadays, not so many people in Lithuania are active Catholics (or Pagans) so many religious celebrations lost initial importance.
-However, visiting the graves of one’s relatives is still one of the main duty for any family in Lithuania.
+However, visiting the graves of one’s relatives is still one of the main duties for any family in Lithuania.
 By the way, since most of Vilnius inhabitants are originally from rural areas or other towns, first weekend of November might also be known as “The great migration”.
 Everyone tries to go back to their hometown, and visit all the family graves in two days.
-No need to say that it’s s very stressful time for many Lithuanians.
-Maybe that’s why our Parliament plans to make Vėlinės bank holiday as well.
+No need to say that it’s a very stressful time for many Lithuanians.
+Maybe that’s why our Parliament plans to make Vėlinės (November 2nd) bank holiday as well.
 Just to give people time to visit their families and light the candles without rushing.